ProgramCpp/okotron/ADR/authorization.md

 ## User flow

 ### Approach 1: browser flow
-downside: security concerns since this is not the standard oauth 2.0 flow. enforce best security practices. bot session passed between user client's - bot authorization token is curated in the redirection url. malicious actor can gain control over okto with access to this url.
-The short lived token can protect the user but it is not a bulletproof solution.
-Never roll your own security algorithm!

 1. user initiates oktron authorization from telegram
 2. a short lived session id is created for the chat_id. the chat_id for the session_id is persisted with a short expiry - time enough to complete authorization.